joshuatmeadows/MIST353-TravelSite/README.md

-> How do I add location search to a website (i.e. what you would see on a travel site) Follow up:
+> How do I add location search to a website (i.e. what you would see on a travel site)

+Follow up:

 > Using OpenStreetMap how would I create a textbox where users type in a city, address, etc and it is converted to geographical coordinates

 > I have a form that directs to another page.
 From that new page, how can I use JS to get the form values that were submitted?

+> I am the instructor for a Web App Development course.
+In my course, we are building a travel site as an example.
+Write me a README given the attached pages.
+This implements basic geocoding and reverses geocoding via Nominatim and basic mapping using Leaflet.
+The main objectives are to teach JavaScript and interact with APIs.
+Emphasise to students the README will change based on the latest learnings so they should navigate through previous commits for full notes.

 *Note: This README is a living document and will be updated regularly to reflect the latest advancements and learnings in the course.*